Who are we?

 Warwick District Council Representative

-Councillor Richard Hales is the Warwick District Council appointed representative on the BID Board.
-He provides an important connection between the Local Authority and the BID and has a role feeding back business ideas, views and issues to the Council and helping the BID team stay up to date with Local Authority activities.
+Councillor John Cooke is the Warwick District Council representative on the BID Board.
+He provides an important connection between the Local Authority and the BID and has a role in feeding back business ideas, views and issues to the Council and helping the BID team stay up to date with Local Authority activities.
+Cllr Cooke is also on the Leamington Transformations Board.